Challenging Cultural Stereotypes of Scientific Ability

-Everyday Antiracism: Getting Real About Race in School (2008) .
-New York: New Press.
+Everyday Antiracism: Getting Real About Race in School, The New Press/New York.
+2008

 Which acts by educators are “racist” and which are “antiracist”?
 How can an educator constructively discuss complex issues of race with students and colleagues?
 In Everyday Antiracism, leading educators deal with the most challenging questions about race in school, offering invaluable and effective advice.